citp/privacy-policy-historical/u/us/ust/ustrust.com.md

-You may instruct us not to share information about you with other U.S. Trust affiliates for certain purposes, as explained under **How to Limit the Sharing of Information About You**.
+You may instruct us not to share information about you with other U.S. Trust affiliates for certain purposes, as explained under "How to Limit the Sharing of Information About You".

 How We Share Information About You Outside of the U.S. Trust Family
 of Companies